nikoyal/Bunny-Rain-Defence/README.md

 2D Game made in Unity

 Game Description:

-Protect the bunny from the rain by tilting the phone to controll the umbrella!!
+Protect the bunny from the rain by tilting the phone to control the umbrella!!

-Cant get far?
+Can't get far?
 Maybe buy some upgrades!

 ![unnamed](https://user-images.githubusercontent.com/35507715/99890837-f3e62080-2c6b-11eb-878a-ded73b6e5955.png)